How to Add PDF Bookmarks and Outline in Java

 JAVA

-With the retrieved bookmarks, you have the option to add new bookmarks at specific indexes within the document.
-To do this, select the targeted bookmark and use the addNextBookmark method to add a new bookmark after it.
-For example, we take the PDF from the 'Add Multiple Layers of Bookmarks' section and add a bookmark after the 'Third Page' bookmark.
-You can also add a child bookmark as a deeper layer using the addChildBookmark method.
+With retrieved bookmarks, you can add new bookmarks at specific indexes within the document.
+This feature helps when updating existing PDFs with new sections or reorganizing document structure.
+To accomplish this, select the targeted bookmark and use the addNextBookmark method to add a new bookmark after it.
+For example, take the PDF from the 'Add Multiple Layers of Bookmarks' section and add a bookmark after the 'Third Page' bookmark.
+You can also add a child bookmark as a deeper layer using the addChildBookmark method, allowing precise control over your document's navigation hierarchy.

 import java.io.IOException;